 The English word for love means too many things to be useful without some explanation.
-It’s a shame we don’t have more common language for all the different kinds of love, but I’ve found one definition that cuts through a lot of confusion for me – at least as far as love in the context of marriage is concerned:
+And the working definition of “love” has changed quite a bit over the last couple of decades.
+It’s a shame we don’t have more common and stable language for all the different kinds of love, but I’ve discovered one definition that cuts through a lot of confusion for me – at least as far as love in the context of marriage is concerned:

 “Love is the willingness to cheerfully, humbly and consistently put the happiness and well-being of another person ahead of your own.”

 Ultimately, love is not a feeling.
 People don’t fall in love and out of love so much as they fall in and out of fond feelings of so-called “love”.
 I’ve discovered that the best marriages are built on the intention of a lifelong commitment to lavish true, selfless love on your spouse, even when it gets in the way of our own needs and wants.
 And yes, even when your spouse doesn’t always offer love in return.
 This is real love and it isn’t always easy to live out.
 Could it be that one reason lifelong marriage commitments are becoming so much more rare is that selflessness is going out of style across society?

 Ya, But . . .

 You might say: “Okay, but what about me and my needs?
 If I don’t stand up for what’s coming to me in marriage, no one else will!”
 That’s an understandable sentiment, and I guess you’ll need to figure the implications out for yourself.
 But this sentiment also misses something vital.
 The beauty of love is best viewed from outside ourselves, not from inside our heads and hearts as we’re living them.
 While the most harmonious marriages everywhere are always those where both spouses consistently put the other first in a selfless loving relationship, is it not also breathtakingly beautiful when selflessness is cheerfully delivered without equal treatment?
 I’m not talking about physically dangerous situations here, so set that concern aside for a moment and consider a question: